Trumbaturi/PS-Shuffler/README.md

 To use, click on the input button and select a compabitable .csv file.
 Once you import a file, the program allows you to toggle the ability to use custom weights.

 You may put any integer values greater than or equal to 0 in any of the fields.
 The numbers do not represent the percentage odds, but rather how many entries that Pokémon has.
 The more entries they have, the greater chance they have in relation to everyone else.
-If you want to guarantee a specific POKEMON, then set their entry in a specific cup to a high value like 99999.
+If you want to guarantee a specific Pokémon, then set their entry in a specific cup to a high value like 99999.

 # Keyboard Shortcuts
 I: Import a .csv file to apply custom weights to each of the cups